Carla Lane

-Romana Barrack (Note: Lane received her OBE for services to writing in 1989, but returned it in protest against animal cruelty in 2002.)
-(5 August 1928 – 31 May 2016), better known as Carla Lane, was an English screenwriter who became known for creating or co-creating successful British sitcoms such as The Liver Birds (1969–1979), Butterflies (1978–1983), and Bread (1986–1991).
+Romana Barrack (5 August 1928 – 31 May 2016), known by the pseudonym Carla Lane, was an English screenwriter and animal rights campaigner.
+Lane was known for creating or co-creating successful British sitcoms such as The Liver Birds (1969–1979), Butterflies (1978–1983), and Bread (1986–1991).

 Described as "the television writer who dared to make women funny", much of Lane's work focused on strong female characters, including "frustrated housewives and working class matriarchs".
-In later years, she became well known as an animal welfare advocate.

 Early life

+Romana Barrack was born 5 August 1928 in Walton, Liverpool, to Gordon DeVinci Barrack (1907–1970), a steward in the Merchant Navy, and Ivy Amelia (1906–1993).
+Lane's father was born in Cardiff and was of Italian descent, and her mother was born in Liverpool and was of Irish descent.

-Lane was born Romana Barrack in the West Derby area of Liverpool on 5 August 1928, the daughter of Ivy Amelia (née Foran) and Gordon De Vince Barrack.
-Her father, who was of Italian and Welsh descent, was a steward in the Merchant Navy.
-She had a younger brother named Ramon and a sister named Marna.
-She grew up in West Derby and Heswall, Cheshire.
-She attended a convent school, where she won a school poetry prize at the age of seven.
-She left school at the age of 14 and worked in nursing.
-She also worked in a baby linen shop and later took a job at Bonmarché before working at a factory in Prescot, Lancashire.
+Lane had two siblings and grew up in West Derby and Heswall, Cheshire (present-day Merseyside).
+Lane was christened on the 9 January 1929, and attended convent school until the age of 14.
+Upon leaving school Lane worked at a baby linen shop and later took a job at Bonmarché before working at a factory in Prescot.